intel/llvm/sycl/doc/design/DeviceIf.md

 ```

 Notice that `-fsycl-targets` option specifies only the generic name
-`spir64_gen` whereas the device name is passed directly to `ocloc` via
+`spir64_gen` whereas the device name is passed directly to `ocloc` (the Intel
-`-Xs "-device skl"`.
-Since the compiler driver merely passes the `-Xs` options
+GPU AOT compiler) via `-Xs "-device skl"`.
+Since the compiler driver merely
-directly to the underlying `ocloc` without understanding them, the compiler
+passes the `-Xs` options directly to the underlying `ocloc` without
-driver does not currently know the target device(s) of the AOT compilation.
+understanding them, the compiler driver does not currently know the target
+device(s) of the AOT compilation.

 To fix this, the `-fsycl-targets` option should be changed to accept the
 following GPU device names in addition to the target names it currently